Phil Moss

 Phil Moss (born 5 October 1971) is an English-born Australian association football manager and former player who was most recently assistant coach of Sydney FC.

 Early life

 Moss was born in London, England to Jewish parents and arrived in Australia as a child.
 His younger brother, Jonathan later became a first-class cricketer.

-He attended Sydney Church of England Grammar School from 1984–1989.
+He attended Sydney Church of England Grammar School from 1984 to 1989.

 Career

 Playing career

 Moss came through the ranks at Manly United before making his first grade debut at 17, and enjoyed a season at the Central Coast Coasties in 1997, ironically alongside his new colleague, in Mariners Head of Sports Science Andrew Clark.
 Moss then made his mark in the old National Soccer League under Graham Arnold as a defender come midfielder at Northern Spirit via a short spell at Eastern Suburbs, before ultimately returning to his old stomping ground.

 Moss represented Australia in football at the 1997 Maccabiah Games.
 At the games opening ceremony a bridge he was about to step onto collapsed, killing several members of the Australian team and injuring a number of others including his brother Jonathan.